Cybersecurity

 In short, it’s a protective shield for your business.

-Traditionally, perimeter security has been the be-all and end-all of cybersecurity insofar as guarding networks was concerned.
-Once upon a time, back when dinosaurs roamed the earth in the 2000s and early 2010s, it was often sufficient for companies to use just a perimeter firewall solution.
+Traditionally, perimeter security has been the end-all-be-all of network security.
+Once upon a time, back in ancient days (the 2000s-2010s), it was often sufficient for companies to use just a perimeter firewall solution.

 Now, that’s not the case today, but perimeter security still plays a vital role in securing data internally for businesses.